philbowles/PangolinMQTT/docs/api.md

 Many of the functions are simply *wrong* and *appear* to have been written with the misundertanding that MQTT payloads are "strings".
 They are not.
 The discussion of what is a "string" gets even experienced programmers heated: this is not "C programming for beginners".
 You should know the difference between a `char*` and `byte*` or `uint8_t` already.

-** MQTT payloads are NOT "strings" of any form or description and CANNOT be treated as such without serious problems and potential crashes **
+***MQTT payloads are NOT "strings" of any form or description and CANNOT be treated as such without serious problems and potential crashes***

 ### MQTT payloads

 **ALL** MQTT payloads are length-described blocks of arbitrary bytes aka "BLOB" (*B*inary *L*arge *OB*jects).
-They don't have to be large - mostly they contain only a few charactaers of temperature or some other sensor reading etc, but the term is a good one because it describes *ALL* payloads including the tiny ones.
+They don't have to be large - mostly they contain only a few characters of temperature or some other sensor reading etc, but the term is a good one because it describes *ALL* payloads including the tiny ones.

 The correct C/C++ datatype for such data is either `byte` or `uint8_t`.
 It is *NOT*, never has been and never will be `char`.

 Therefore, any reference to payload data that is *not* a `uint8_t` or a `uint8_t*` pointer to that data is also *WRONG*.
-The biggest problem in assuming tht "its the same as a `char*`" is that 99% of C string functions use `char*` for the simple fact they operate on C-strings and MQTT payloads ***are NOT strings***.
+The biggest problem in assuming tht "its the same as a `char*`" is that 99% of C string functions use `char*` for the simple fact they operate on C strings and MQTT payloads ***are NOT C strings***.

 Seeing a `char*` then can easliy seduce the programmer into thinking what it points to is a string as 99.9% of the times he has seen it before, it *does*.
-Thus "Oh, char* - must be a string then, I'll pass it to `strlen` or `strcpy` or `strXXXanything` else" - but if you do any of those things with an MQTT payload, your code will probably crash, because ***it is NOT a string***.
+Thus "Oh, char* - must be a string then, I'll pass it to `strlen` or `strcpy` or `strXXXanything` else" - but if you do any of those things with an MQTT payload, your code will probably crash, because ***it is NOT a C string***.

 That fact alone should be enough to remind you to *always* address payload data with a `uint8_t*` - if it isn't, you are going to have problems.